ayushh09/opstreeTask/Resource/resourcegroup.bicep.md

-// The target scope determines where the resource or module is provisioned within the Azure hierarchy.//
+// The target scope determines where the resource or module is provisioned within the Azure hierarchy.

-// The scope at which a resource or module is deployed. //
+// The scope at which a resource or module is deployed.
 ```shell
 targetScope = 'subscription'